VaclavElias/stride-website-next/README.md

 ## RC Checklist
 - [ ] Web - Code refactoring and code clean up - Once the new design update is settled
 - [ ] Web - Past Posts - Update and pretify conent
-- [ ] Web - Do we need Contact Page to officially contact us?
+- [ ] Web - Do we need Contact Form?
+Is Contact page good enough as it is (I will add missing links to GitHub and Discussions)?
+- [ ] Web - Community - What should we do with Q&A Game Dev, if this is going to be used, how can we be notified on Discord, maybe GitHub Discussions should be encouraged?
 - [ ] Wiki - Review and updaste
 - [ ] Web - Staging web - Check image caching and gzip (web.config)